The 8 Best Offline Translator Apps for Going Off the Grid in 2024

-One of the coolest is object translation, which allows you to snap a picture of something in the real world and see the Chinese and English names for it, along with native-speaker recordings.
+One of the coolest features is object translation, which allows you to snap a picture of something in the real world and see the Chinese and English names for it, along with native-speaker recordings.

-(Right now, object translation is only available when you’re connected to the internet.
-But in a few years, who knows?)
+Right now, object translation is only available when you’re connected to the internet.
+But in a few years, who knows?